 Stay bristle free

-You are more likely to get food poisoning from eating undercooked meat, poultry, or seafood than from ingesting a leftover grill-cleaning bristle.
+You are more likely to get food poisoning from eating undercooked meat, poultry, or seafood than from swallowing a leftover grill-cleaning bristle.
 So the first order of business for grilling is to follow safe grilling practices.

 There are several ways to keep your grill bristle free.
 If your grill-cleaning brush has seen multiple summers, maybe it’s time for a new one.
 After you use a brush to clean your grill rack, use a towel or wadded up bunch of paper towels to wipe it down.